 No child dies in Australia as a result of acute rheumatic fever and its complications.

-RHDAustralia is the National Coordination Unit supporting the control of rheumatic heart disease in Australia.
+RHDAustralia supports the control of rheumatic heart disease in Australia.
 Funded under the Australian Government’s Rheumatic Fever Strategy, RHDAustralia is based at Menzies School of Health Research in Darwin.

 What we do